 I am an Australian artist working primarily in oil and mixed media on canvas and paper.
 Over more than forty years, my work has evolved to become an exploration of the graphic gesture at the moment of creation.
-I define my style as gestural abstraction.
 I see my hand as a seismograph, registering the moments of an individual life.
-It's about the movement from the heart, via the breath and the hand, to the canvas; the painterly evidence of mind, emotion, and the physical body.
-This mind is both conscious, and unconscious in the way a seismograph will register vibrations before we're aware of them.
+It's about the movement from the heart, via the breath and the hand, to the canvas; the painterly evidence of mind, emotion and body.

 Poetry